schuhschuh/AnimationToolkit/README.md

 on it in the Finder.
 Install each workflow by `double click`ing on it and choosing `Install` from the dialog.

+By default, [Folder Actions of The Animation Toolkit](#folder-actions) are attched to the user's Desktop.
+Any image or movie file with an extension of a supported file format are processed.
+The results are placed in automatically created folders on the Desktop.
+These folders are named after the respective Folder Action.

+In case you want to attach a Folder Action to a different folder, open the `Finder` window and create a new empty folder or go to an already existing folder you want to use for the Folder Action.
+Then right click on this new folder and select the option `Folder Action Setup...` (from the `Services` menu).
+Find the respective Folder Action in the list, select it, and click on `Attach`.
+Close the dialog.
+The Folder Action should now be successfully attached and is ready to use.
+The Folder Action Setup dialog can also be used to disable Folder Actions again, such as in particular the by default attached actions for the Desktop.

 Before the workflows can be used, **The Animation Toolkit** has to be installed.
 Therefore, follow the installation instructions given [here][3] if not done yet.

+<a id="folder-actions"></a>
 FOLDER ACTIONS
 ==============